JoeyStanley/real/_posts/2018-01-23-randomizing-a-wordlist.md

 We're done with this inner `while` loop.
 We exit the loop either because we're done and all the words are in the new wordlist, or because we broke early because there were no more potential words that fit all the criteria.

-To finish processing, first we have to use `bind_rows()` to get this list of one-row dataframes into a single dataframe
+To finish processing, first we have to use `bind_rows()` to get this list of one-row dataframes into a single dataframe.

 ```r
     newlist <- bind_rows(newlist) %>%